rahulyhg/mAstro/README.md

 ## How to install
 1. Extract and rename the folder to *astro*
 2. Update config file (connection data in ./lib/conf.php)
+3. Create new database, import data from ./lib/astro.sql

 ### Set up Swiss ephemeris on Ubuntu (recommend)
 Nothing needs to change.